- Home

 Appointment must be arranged in advance:

 If you work in Germany or receive a scholarship from a German institution, you usually need a bank account in the SEPA area.
 SEPA (Single Euro Payment Area) comprises the 28 EU countries, Iceland, Liechtenstein, Norway, Monaco and Switzerland and facilitates payment transactions in and between these countries.
 Bank accounts from these countries are thus easily accepted in Germany.
+Bank accounts in the SEPA area have a so-called IBAN (International Bank Account Number), which you need to use when making payments.

-Bank accounts in the SEPA area have a so-called IBAN (International Bank Account Number), which you can use when making payments.
-The first two digits are a country abbreviation, for example DE for Germany.
-Some payments also require you to provide the BIC (Business Identifier Code).In Germany, the public service radio and television stations are financed by the licence fees paid by all citizens.
+Further information is available in our Guide for International Scholars at HSBI.In Germany, the public service radio and television stations are financed by the licence fees paid by all citizens.
 The licence fee of €18.36 (as of April 2024) is levied on a flat-rate basis per household, regardless of whether the services are used or not.
 You can register for the licence fee on the licence fee website (in German only).
 If you need help with the registration, please contact us.

 Taxes